SeY-Kim/HGU_OSS_final/README.md

 However, some open nodejs package or weather data API is used.
 1) Use 'openweathermap' package that I want to use at npm (nodejs opensource library environment),
 2) Use open(free) weather information data that 'openweathermap' API offer every time server call.
-Below is the reference site associated with it.
+<br>Below is the reference site associated with it.
 >- OPEN API that offer real-time Weather data (need key)<br>
 > https://openweathermap.org/
 >- Package using 'openweathermap' at nodejs (openweathermap-node)<br>